 The ETFs are slightly different.
 They are listed on the exchange and go up and down according to the market.
 They are entirely dependent on demand and supply.

-How ETF Works?
+How does ETF work?

-The ETF of the Bank Nifty ETF will be like the Bank Nifty BeES.
+The ETF of Bank Nifty ETF will be like the Bank Nifty BeES.
 The rate of this will be around the Bank Nifty.

 However, an equal price is not possible.
 This is due to the reason that is demand and supply is the real rate decider.

 You can keep this in delivery.
-You will have to cut this on the basis of the future expiry
+You will have to cut this on the basis of the future expiry.

 Now let’s say Chirag wants to avail of NIFTY for 3 years.
 He has to do this in the future only and every month has to roll this over as well.
 That is, He has to cut these months and buy it the next month.

-The Bank BeES is a Bank ETF fund of Goldman Sachs, The objective of which is two corresponding the total returns of the Bank Nifty index.
+The Bank BeES is a Bank ETF fund of Goldman Sachs, The objective of which is two correspond the total returns of the Bank Nifty index.
 An investor who wishes to diversify his portfolio and wants to invest in the top banks of the Indian economy can do so by investing in the Bank BeES ETF.

 However, This is not possible that Chirag will keep renewing this for the next three years every month.
 It is possible that you could buy Nifty BeES and put it in his Demat account as soon as Bank Nifty goes up his ETF will also go up or come down according to the market conditions.

 Now, Chirag redeemed all his cash from the ETF and has bought it.
 With this action, He has safeguarded himself for the future.
 You have now understood how ETF works.